lasp/xmera/src/simulation/dynamics/_GeneralModuleFiles/dynamicEffector.rst

-Abstract class that is used to implement an effector impacting a dynamic body that does not itself maintain a state or represent a changing component of the body (for example: gravity, thrusters, SRP, etc.)
+Base class for an effector that applies a force or a torque to a dynamicObject but holds no states for the integrator.
+Examples are thrusters, atmospheric drag and solar radiation pressure.